-Last Updated on July 28, 2025 by The Insurance Pros
+Last Updated on January 24, 2026 by The Insurance Pros

 📍 Reporting a Michigan Pothole

-- MDOT State Roads: Report a pothole online or call 888-296-4546
+- MDOT state roads: Report a pothole online or call 888-296-4546

 - Oakland County Road Commission